flatironinstitute/kachery-p2p/README.md

 X = kp.load_npy(uri)
 ```

 This is just the beginning of the capabilities.
-Because it is meant to power the spikeforest analysis pipeline and other web-based visualization tools, kachery-p2p supports sharing of live feeds (in addition to static content).
+Because it is meant to power the SpikeForest analysis pipeline and other web-based visualization tools, kachery-p2p supports sharing of live feeds (in addition to static content).
 This enables powerful functionality like running analysis jobs on a remote compute resource and creating universal (reproducible) scripts that can run from anywhere.
 The work of transferring input/output files to/from the remote resource is automatically handled by the p2p system and the communication (job submission) is handled via the kachery live feeds.

 ### Why not sftp, rsync, google drive, or just a web server?

 With kachery, no central node is required.
 Anyone on the network can begin sharing data by setting up a channel and encouraging others to subscribe to it.
 Files can be stored (initially) on the machines where they are generated, and distributed directly without paying for or maintaining a new server.
 This is especially advantageous when multiple peers are collaborating: everyone can produce data and store it locally, without needing to have a central server as a bottleneck.
 Servers are expensive, and building a central repository of all files is especially cumbersome when many files are only needed by a subset of the collaborators.
 The peer-to-peer model gets around both these challenges.
 Moreover, distributed networks are more resilient to the loss of individual nodes: if the FTP server is down, no one can get the files; but so long as one copy is visible on the peer-to-peer network (someone’s computer), it can still be spread to the parties who need to consume it.

-### Why not bittorrent?
+### Why not BitTorrent?

 Kachery-p2p seeks to provide many of the same features that a conventional solution like BitTorrent would offer, and this (or perhaps [resilio sync](https://www.resilio.com/individuals/)) is the closest similar software package in the ecosystem.
 However, kachery offers several other key features: